kaleyra/kaleyra-java/README.md

 Our mission is to make customer communication between business and their customers uncomplicated by removing the technology barrier with our cutting edge communication platforms.
 ## Getting Started
 ### Prerequisites
-- Java has to be installed on your system (Java 8)
+- Java has to be installed on your system (Java 8 or above)
 - An IDE for working on the library ([Intellij](https://www.jetbrains.com/idea/download/#section=windows),[Eclipse](https://www.eclipse.org/downloads/) are recommended ones)

 ### Creating an account